nbonato/visualising_Press_Directories/README.md

 # Visualising Press Directories

 ## What this is about
-This repository contains the code for the final output of my Digital Residency with the Living with Machines project, a web app visualising the Press Directories dataset.
+This repository contains the code for the final output of my Digital Residency with the Living with Machines project, a web app visualising the [Press Directories dataset](https://github.com/Living-with-machines/PressDirectories).
 The link to the app is:

 If you want to re-create this project, the file structure of this repository is the one to follow.
-The `input` and `pickles` folder are empty.
-The former has to be populated with the data from the Press Directories dataset and the CLEA project, while the latter is automatically populated by the cleaning processes listed in the relevant Jupyter notebooks.
+The `input` and `pickles` folder are not here because they would just contain data present elsewhere, so they should be created.
+The former has to be populated with the data from the [Press Directories dataset](https://github.com/Living-with-machines/PressDirectories) and the [CLEA project](https://electiondataarchive.org/), while the latter is automatically populated by the cleaning processes listed in the [relevant Jupyter notebooks](https://github.com/nbonato/visualising_Press_Directories/tree/main/Jupyter%20notebooks).

 I wrote a final report for my project as well as a blog post, hopefully they can further clarify what I did and found out during this project.

-If you have any question, feel free to contact me either here on GitHub or through the contacts on my website.
+If you have any question, feel free to contact me either [here on GitHub](https://github.com/nbonato) or through [the contacts on my website](https://nbonato.com/contact).

 ## How to run it